pampa/rutil/README.txt

 COMMANDS:
-   dump		dump redis database to a file restore	restore redis database from file delete, del	delete keys matching the pattern provided by --keys print, pp	print keys matching the pattern provided by --keys help, h	Shows a list of commands or help for one command
+   dump		dump redis database to a file restore	restore redis database from a file query, q	query keys matching the pattern provided by --keys help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS: